 \section{Experiments}

-In this section, we evaluate \textsc{XFactors} on several datasets and compare it to multiple baselines.
-We provide visualizations of the learned disentangled representations of the model and report classical disentanglement metrics.
-We also show image generations with attribute swapping.
-We additionally conduct scaling laws experiments of our model in terms of the main hyperparameters, and verify its soundness with ablation studies.
+We evaluate \textsc{XFactors} on standard disentanglement benchmarks, CelebA, and JUMP Cell Painting.
+We report classical disentanglement metrics, latent visualizations, factor-swapping generations, scaling experiments, and ablations.

 \paragraph{Datasets} We first consider four fully disentangled datasets: 3DShapes \citep{3dshapes18}, Cars3D \citep{cars3D}, dSprites \citep{dsprites17}, and MPI3D \citep{NEURIPS2019_d97d404b}.
-Each dataset provides between 5 and 7 annotated factors of variation per image.
-These datasets provide full combinatorial coverage of the underlying generative factors.
-As a result, we can treat the factors as mutually independent by construction.
-In these experiments we associate each factor to a subspace $\mathcal{T}_i$, except one that we expect to be encoded in $S$ (but we do not supervise this task).
+Each provides 5--7 annotated factors with full combinatorial coverage.
+We associate each supervised factor to a subspace $\mathcal{T}_i$, except one factor left for $S$ without explicit supervision.

-To challenge our method on a real-world dataset, we also consider CelebA \citep{liu2015faceattributes}, which provides 40 binary facial attributes.
-In contrast to synthetic benchmarks, these attributes are not mutually independent (e.g., \textit{Blond Hair} and \textit{Black Hair}) and the dataset does not satisfy the assumptions of a fully disentanglable generative process.\\ Nevertheless, because \textsc{XFactors} relies on an explicit latent decomposition (\cref{eq:directsum}), we can target an arbitrary subset of attributes for supervised disentanglement.
-In our experiments, we select 5 attributes to encode in the factor-specific subspaces $\mathcal{T}_1,\ldots,\mathcal{T}_5$, while the remaining attributes are left unconstrained and are implicitly captured in the residual subspace $\mathcal{S}$.
+We also consider CelebA \citep{liu2015faceattributes}, which provides 40 binary facial attributes that are correlated and do not form a fully disentangled generative process.
+We target 5 attributes in $\mathcal{T}_1,\ldots,\mathcal{T}_5$ and leave remaining variation unconstrained in $\mathcal{S}$.

-\paragraph{Hyperparameters} Except for scaling laws and ablations/variations in \cref{sec:scaling_laws} and \ref{sec:ablations}, we use a single network architecture and set of hyperparameters across all datasets: $\lambda_{\mathrm{NCE}}=0.5$, $\text{dim}_{\mathcal{T}_i}=2$, $\text{dim}_\mathcal{S}=126$, $\beta_s=100$, and $\beta_t=100$.
+\paragraph{Hyperparameters} Except for scaling laws and ablations/variations in \cref{sec:scaling_laws,sec:ablations}, we use a single network architecture and set of hyperparameters across all datasets: $\lambda_{\mathrm{NCE}}=0.5$, $\text{dim}_{\mathcal{T}_i}=2$, $\text{dim}_\mathcal{S}=126$, $\beta_s=100$, and $\beta_t=100$.
 With these values, the same configuration yields stable training and consistent performance without dataset-specific tuning.